quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part13_Exercises.md

 :p How does a proof by contrapositive differ from a proof by contradiction?
 ??x
-A proof by contrapositive involves proving \( \neg Q \rightarrow \neg P \), which is logically equivalent to proving \( P \rightarrow Q \).
+A proof by contrapositive involves proving $\neg Q \rightarrow \neg P $, which is logically equivalent to proving $ P \rightarrow Q$.
 A proof by contradiction assumes the negation of what you want to prove and shows that this leads to an absurdity. x??

 ---